 - S = source

 A powering source (typically phantom power) supplies a voltage across the source and drain terminals.
 This causes an electrical current between these two terminals.

 The mic signal (from the secondary winding of the transformer) completes a circuit with the gate and source terminals of the IC.

-The relatively high-impedance signal at the gate and source is used to effectively modulate the lower-impedance current flow between the source and drain terminals.
+The relatively high-impedance signal at the gate and source effectively modulates the lower-impedance current flow between the source and drain terminals.

 To learn more about FET impedance converters, check out my article What Are FETs & What Is Their Role In Microphone Design?